crownie-hub/TSN-Setup/docs/network-config.md

-# 🌐 TSN Network Configuration (LS1028A-RDB)

-This guide provides the step-by-step configuration of the network interfaces, VLANs, and IP addresses for the TSN switch (LS1028A-RDB) and other nodes in the setup.
+This guide provides the step-by-step configuration of the network interfaces, VLANs, and IP addresses for the TSN switch (LS1028A-RDB) enetc ports and other nodes in the setup.

-## On the sender board
+## On the sender node

 ### Configure port with static IPs